 They realized that school wasn’t just a place for academic lessons, and that ultimately, it would be the life lessons students learned at school that they would carry most into adulthood.
-These were the teachers who taught me as much about compassion and strength as they did quadratic equations, who showed me the path to self-respect as eagerly and effectively as they pointed out the path to the War of 1812 or the road to the industrial revolution.
+These were the teachers who taught me as much about compassion and strength as they did quadratic equations, who showed me the path to self-respect as eagerly and effectively as they pointed out the path to the War of 1812 or the road to the Industrial Revolution.

 So, now, you find yourself on this website, hoping that maybe you’ll get the answers you’re looking for, or at least, comfort and validation.

-- Never say to a bullied child: “Ignore the bully and walk away; leave them alone and they’ll leave you alone; they’re just jealous; twenty years from now those bullies will probably… and you’ll be successful; I know how you feel; or be patient.”
+- Never say to a bullied child,: “Ignore the bully and walk away; leave them alone and they’ll leave you alone; they’re just jealous; twenty years from now…”; or “I know how you feel.”